gyscos/cursive/Readme.md

 _(Colors may depend on your terminal configuration.)_

+You may also have a look at the [tutorial](https://github.com/gyscos/Cursive/tree/master/doc/tutorial_1.md).

 ## Goals

 * **Ease of use.** Simple apps should be simple.
 Complex apps should be manageable.